elastisys/compliantkubernetes/docs/user-guide/dashboard.md

   ![CK8S Namespaces](../img/namespaces.png)

-To get different metric information about each namepace,  hover your mouse on the *options* dropdown menu on the top left side under *Namespaces* tab (i.e., labeled *capabilities* in the figure above) and click *Open in Grafana*.
+To get different metric information about each namespace,  hover your mouse on the *options* dropdown menu on the top left side under *Namespaces* tab (i.e., labeled *capabilities* in the figure above) and click *Open in Grafana*.
 You will be redirected to grafana website.
 By default different visualizations about the first namespace, *argocd* in this example, will be loaded by Grafana.
 You can change the namespace you if want to see for a different namespace.
 The following figure shows one of the visualizations loaded by grafana.

   ![Grafana example](../img/grafana_under_ns.png)